 Dr. Allen moves forward with the Rhinoscopy to find the cause of the nasal discharge and reverse sneezing.

-First thing she does is check to be sure the cuff is holding pressure at 20 mm of mercury.
+The first thing she does is check to be sure the cuff is holding pressure at 20mm of mercury.

 This is important to keep saline from going into the trachea.

 Then she packs the back of the throat with a lap sponge.

 Packing the throat prevents saline from going into the throat and causing aspiration.